fultonj/mistral/ceph-ansible/README.md

-In between the above, once Goal2 is achieved is working, I could at least provide a dev environment for a Hackthon between TripleO'ers and Tendrl'ers where we have TripleO standing up  a Ceph Cluster not managed _directly_ by TripleO's Puppet but by something more hands off like a Mistral workflow.
-We could then work on inserting Tendlr in place by ceph-ansible but have a working example to reference while doing so.
+In between the above, once Goal2 is achieved is working, I could at least provide a dev environment for a Hackthon between TripleO'ers and Tendrl'ers where we have TripleO standing up a Ceph Cluster not managed by TripleO's Puppet but by something more hands-off like a Mistral workflow.
+We could then work on inserting a different Mistral workflow which calls Tendrl instead of ceph-ansible But while is working is happening we would have a working example to reference and we would be inserting into an already working larger system.

 Goal1 How?
 ----------